ahmedrazazaidii/Urdu-Sentiment-Analysis/README.md

 ## Dataset

-The dataset used for this project can be found [here](https://github.com/MuhammadYaseenKhan/Urdu-Sentiment-Corpus/blob/master/urdu-sentiment-corpus-v1.tsv).
+The dataset used for this project can be found [here](https://github.com/MuhammadYaseenKhan/Urdu-Sentiment-Corpus/blob/master/urdu-sentiment-corpus-v1.tsv) and it is also provided above.
 It contains Urdu tweets labeled with sentiment classes:
 - P (Positive)
 - N (Negative)